scaidermern/piCamBot/README.md

 After a reboot `/tmp/` should be mounted as tmpfs.

 ## Starting the bot
-Execute `python bot.py`.
+Execute `python piCamBot.py`.
 The bot will automatically send a greeting message to all owners if Telegram access is working.
 For troubleshooting take a look at its log files inside the piCamBot directory.
+It is recommended to start the bot automatically after boot, e.g. via a crontab entry or init script.

 ## Controlling the bot
 The bot will start with motion-based capturing being disabled.